Loop nest optimization: Example: matrix multiplication

 the machine's memory system will keep up with the floating point unit and the code will run at maximum performance.
-The 16KB cache of the Pentium 4 is not quite big enough: if ib=24 and kb=64 were chosen instead, 12KB of the cache would be used—avoiding completely filling it, which is desirable so the C and B arrays have to have some room to flow through.
+The 16KB cache of the Pentium 4 is not quite big enough: if ib=24 and kb=64 were chosen instead, 12KB of the cache would be used—avoiding completely filling it, which is desirable so the C and B arrays have some room to flow through.
 These numbers come within 20% of the peak floating-point speed of the processor.

 Here is the code with loop k blocked.